AndreKelling/mapple/README.md

 ![Output of Map and Table](/../screenshots/screenshots/fe-output.jpg?raw=true "Output of Map and Table on the Front End")

 The google map is centered to all markers added.
-Markers got little Infowindows with client's name, website and address
+Markers got little Infowindows with client's name, website and address.
+Map Style customisation is possible.

 ![custom clients Post Type](/../screenshots/screenshots/be-post.jpg?raw=true "New custom clients Post Type with address autocompletion")